larsks/acct-manager/README.md

 - A ClusterRoleBinding granting the `onboarding` ServiceAccount `cluster-admin` privileges

-This uses the container image published at `quay.io/larsks/moc-onboarding-api:latest`, which is rebuilt automatically when commits are pushed to this repository.
+This uses the container image published at `quay.io/larsks/moc-acct-manager:latest`.

 ## Running the unit tests